ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **Workgroup**

 A workgroup is a set of Parties, also referred to as BPI Subjects, who are the authorized users of a BPI.
-The Parties use Workflows to synchronize their systems of record through one or more worksteps in the workflow.
+The Parties use Workflows to synchronize their Systems of Record through one or more worksteps in the workflow.

 **Workstep:**

 A workstep is characterized by input, the deterministic application of a set of logic rules and data to that input, and the generation of a verifiably deterministic and verifiably correct output.
-A set of Worksteps used to synchronise the outcomes in two or more systems of record within a Workgroup is called a Workflow.
+A set of Worksteps used to synchronize the outcomes in two or more Systems of Record within a Workgroup is called a Workflow.

 ## 1.3 Typographical Conventions